rohan-v8rma/data-structures-and-algorithms/README.md

 ### Why use Selection Sort?

-- The good thing about selection sort is that never makes more than $O(N^2)$ swaps so it can be useful when memory write is a costly operation.
+- The good thing about selection sort is that never makes more than $(N-1)$ swaps which is a linear i.e., $O(N)$ complexity, so it can be useful when memory write is a costly operation.
 - It performs well for smaller values of N.

 ### Time Complexity